Bienvenue au cours de Français 4

 - Assignment is not complete, illegible and/or not finished on-time - 0

 Students are responsible for any missed class work and notes during their absence.
 They will have two days to complete the missing assignments and to take a quiz/test or the missing work/quiz/test will be scored as a 0.
-If a student is absent, it is a good idea for him/her to email me so that I can inform him/her about notes and work.
+Before/During their absence, students are encouraged to e-mail me in order to keep me informed.
+Students who miss class the day before a test and/or quiz are expected to take the assessment on the originally assigned date.

 Students are expected to produce their own original work.
 An on-line translation agency (or similar service) may be used for translating a single word, not for translating sentences or extensive phrases.
 An appropriate website for an on-line dictionary is www.wordreference.com.
 Work is to be done at an appropriate French 4 level.
 If student work is not original, it will automatically be graded as a 0.

-Tutoring is offered on Tuesday afternoons from 3:00 - 3:40 by appointment and during "B Lunch" on Fridays.
-In order for me to effectively meet their needs, students should alert me as to the specific material that they would like to review.
 On Canvas, I have posted helpful websites that will enable students to practice vocabulary, grammar and listening activities at home.
 There is a wealth of helpful information on the Internet that can assist students who have questions or students who want to further their learning.
 There are excellent instructional videos on YouTube, interesting lessons on TV5 and BBC on-line and grammar and vocabulary review on quia.com and quizlet.com.
+On Mondays and Tuesdays, I will offer tutoring by appointment in my classroom until 3:40.

 Thank you for partnering with me to ensure the success of your student!